Fudan University: 1905–1917: college-preparatory school

 The university traces its origins to Fudan College, established in 1905 by Chinese Jesuit priest Ma Xiangbo.
 Prior to founding Fudan, Ma had established Aurora College, where the Society of Jesus frequently opposed and intervened in student movements.
 This led Ma to create a new institution, Fudan College, as a preparatory school for higher education with government funding, offering three-year education for general or specialised tracks.
 After the 1911 Revolution, Fudan continued to offer general rather than specialised education.

 1917–1941: private university

 Fudan became a private university in 1917, establishing specialised departments including Chinese literature, foreign literature, banking, business and administration, economics, politics, civil engineering and psychology.
 In 1921, university preparatory education was ended and the university began to adopt an American-styled credit and elective system, per a national policy.
 In 1928, Fudan was registered with the Ministry of Education of the newly founded Nationalist government.
-In 1929, the university was organised into four faculties, namely Liberal Arts, Science, Law and Commerce.
+In 1929, the university was organized into four faculties, namely Liberal Arts, Science, Law and Commerce.
 In 1937, it moved to Chongqing due to the outbreak of the Second Sino-Japanese War.